bronson113/chipwhisperer5-docker/README.md

 # chipwhisperer5-docker

 A dockerized chipwhisperer 5 for easy installation.
+This is a fork of (https://github.com/nezza/chipwhisperer5-docker) with updated runtime and a docker-compose.
+It runs as user without --privileged.

 ## Disclaimer

-This is alpha software.
-This docker image is running in privileged mode and can pwn the host machine.

-The dockerized chipwhisperer should only be run on a trusted machine.
-The password to Jupyter is currently passed in cleartext via the environment.
-Also note that the default `run.sh` exposes the Jupyter notebook on the network, and not just locally.
-The notebook is also served via *HTTP*, so authentication tokens are sent *unencrypted*.
+This docker setup will bind to localhost:8888 with no password.
+I believe this is safe, but this behavior can be changed by commenting out a few lines in `chipwhisperer/startup.sh` and rebuilding the image.
+It might be to run the image as privileged when an access an access to `/dev/ttyACM0` is needed.
+Otherwise the device files in `/devacm/` can be used for APIs that allow setting a device file name.

 ## Install

 To install, simply copy and load the newae udev rules and build the docker image:

 ```
-sudo cp 99-newae.rules /etc/udev/rules.d
+sudo cp chipwhisper/99-newae.rules /etc/udev/rules.d
 sudo udevadm control --reload-rules
-docker build -t cw5 .
+docker-compose build
 ```

 ## Run

-To run, simply run `run.sh` with a supplied authentication token and a directory that should be used as the workspace.
-If password is not supplied, one will be generated automatically.

 ```
-./run.sh /home/chipwhisperer/chipwhisperer testpassword
+docker-compose up
 ```

 ## Use